conan-io/tribe/design/migration-path.md

 This document defines some general principles about the future upgrade to Conan 2.0 path that users will need to do.
 In summary:
 - Conan recipes will implement a subset of syntax and features in Conan 1.X that is fully operational and can run in Conan 2.0 without requiring changes in conanfiles.
 - The command line in Conan 2.0 will change, in a non 1.X backwards compatible way.
+Conan 1.X command line syntax will be adapted as much as possible to the Conan 2.0 new one, but it might not be completely possible for some cases.
 - Behavior will change, in a non 1.X backwards compatible way.
 - Configuration files might change, in a non 1.X backwards compatible way, but trying to reduce the changes to a minimum.
 - When Conan 2.0 is released, it will become the active series, and Conan 1.X will only get important bug fixes.

+Other aspects not commented here, for example, if the Conan cache will be compatible, are unknown at this moment, so they are not included.
+These things might be discussed later if necessary.

 ## Motivation